fluid-project/trivet/README.md

    example, to add Farsi, you would use the [IETF language code](https://github.com/unicode-org/cldr-json/blob/master/cldr-json/cldr-core/availableLocales.json) as the key, and add the following object values:

-   * an optional short form of the language code for use in permalinks
+   * a short form of the language code for use in permalinks
-   * an optional short form of the language code that corresponds to an available message bundle locale for Infusion's [User Interface Options](https://github.com/fluid-project/infusion/tree/main/src/framework/preferences/messages)
+   * a short form of the language code that corresponds to an available message bundle locale for Infusion's [User Interface Options](https://github.com/fluid-project/infusion/tree/main/src/framework/preferences/messages)
    * the direction (`ltr` for left to right or `rtl` for right to left)
    * the localized language name (endonym)